robinrodricks/FluentFTP/README.md

 FluentFTP is a fully managed FTP and FTPS library for .NET & .NET Standard, optimized for speed.
 It provides extensive FTP commands, File uploads/downloads, SSL/TLS connections, Automatic directory listing parsing, File hashing/checksums, File permissions/CHMOD, FTP proxies, FXP transfers, UTF-8 support, Async/await support, Powershell support and more.

 It is written entirely in C#, with no external dependencies.
 FluentFTP is released under the permissive MIT License, so it can be used in both proprietary and free/open source applications.
+It has automated tests which test all functionality against FTP server dockers.

 ![Features](https://github.com/robinrodricks/FluentFTP/raw/master/.github/features-4.png)